Shopify/mobile-buy-sdk-ios/README.md

 ##### Polling for checkout updates [⤴](#table-of-contents)

 Checkouts may have asynchronous operations that can take time to finish.
-If you want to complete a checkout or ensure all the fields are populated and up to date, polling is required until the `ready` value is true.
+If you want to complete a checkout or ensure all the fields are populated and up to date, polling is required until the `ready` value is `true`.

 All asynchronous computations are completed and the checkout is updated accordingly once the `checkout.ready` flag is `true`.
 This flag should be checked (and polled if it is `false`) after every update to the checkout to ensure there are no asynchronous processes running that could affect the fields of the checkout.